enbacon/music-buddy/README.md

 # Music Buddy:  An easy way for musicians to track their repertoire and performances!

 ## Setup Steps
-Sign up for the app using an email address and password.
+Sign up for the application using an email address and password.
+This application allows a musician to keep track of the pieces they have learned, also known as their repertoire.

+This application also allows them to enter in performance details and populate the performances from their repertoire list.

 ### Links for Music Buddy Full Stack Project
 #### Front-end